 Introduction

-- Reuse of same data for extensive datasets; and
+Reuse of the same data across extensive datasets

 What are Power BI Data Flows?